HTC U11 Mini To Launch Soon With Qualcomm Snapdragon 660 Processor

 LlabTooFeR posted a series of tweets on Twitter, which allegedly revealed the specifications of the mini HTC U11.
 The device will sport a 5.2-inch Full HD display, unlike the 5.5-inch Quad HD screen seen on the U11.

 Also, the HTC U11 will have a 16MP camera at the rear and a 16MP large selfie camera.
 HTC will add the Bluetooth 5.0 support in the Ocean Life.
-The device will be powered by the Android 7.1.1 Nougat based Sense 9.0 UI on top.
+Further, it runs on the Android 7.1.1 Nougat based Sense 9.0 UI on top.

-The HTC Ocean Life will be released in coming days, maybe in August 2017 with a much lower price tag than the HTC U11.
+The HTC Ocean Life will launch in coming days, maybe in August 2017 with a much lower price tag than the HTC U11.